Setting up a live stream in nanoStream Cloud with bintu.live

 Every tag added to a stream is directly displayed in the Stream Info.

-See more info about tagging and how it is used in our Bintu Encoder and Player sample apps on our
+See more info about tagging and how it is used in our Bintu Encoder and Player sample apps on our blog.

 The Bintu Encoder and Player sample apps are part of our mobile nanoStream SDKs for iOS and Android.

 - By selecting Organisation from the top menu, you can see your Organisation ID, as well as monthly and total playtime of all streams.
+Please ask for details about other metrics you can get.

 - Under Keys you will find your account’s API Key and Player Key to manage live streams within your own application.